rapydo/issues/ACKNOWLEDGEMENTS.md

 ## Acknowledgements

 This project is based on the work of several people.
 Some of them contribute (or contributed) directly to the development of the framework.
-Many others are part of the large open source community and their great work is the foundation of RAPyDo.
+Many others are part of the huge open source community and their great work is the foundation of RAPyDo.

 __To everybody: Thank you :-)__